Dysautonomia After COVID: A Personal Story of POTS, Symptoms, and Recovery

 A Reader’s Voice

 This account comes from an anonymous reader living with POTS and Long COVID.
-She shared her story to help others feel less alone, to show that behind the medical terms and acronyms are real people learning, adapting, and finding courage in the everyday.
-Her experience reminds us that awareness isn’t just about science, it’s about empathy, understanding, and listening to the quiet realities of chronic illness.
+She shared her story to help others feel less alone and to show that behind the medical terms are real people adapting, learning, and surviving.

 Disclaimer